blairliikala/Caption-Reader/README.md

 ### `updateCues(textTrack.cues)`

-For cue updates such as live streaming or HLS when using a manual setup instead of `config()`.
+Live streaming and HLS can push text cue updates as the video plays.
+To update the reader with new use, this method will append those cues.
 This method expects a `textTrack` cue list of all the current cues, plus new cues.
-It has better performance by only rendering the new cues, while updating the `textTrack` property is a complete refresh and re-render of all the cues.
+It has better performance by only rendering the new cues than pushing updates to the `textTrack` property as `textTrack` is a complete refresh and re-render of all the cues.

 ```javascript
 const tracks = player.textTracks;